What are the Quality Errors while Filing XBRL in India?

-The XBRL mandate by the Ministry of Corporate Affairs (MCA) in India covers a very large number of companies.
-XBRL as a data standard is useful only when it is error-free (or more realistically, with very low error-rates).
+The XBRL mandate by the Ministry of Corporate Affairs (MCA) in India covers many companies.
+XBRL as a data standard is useful only when error-free (or more realistically, with very low error rates).
 There is a legal liability attached to the XBRL mandate for the companies and its officers in default for submission of inaccurate or false data in XBRL financial statements.
 This serves to highlight the importance of good quality XBRL.

 The following are some of the common errors that show up very often while converting financial statements into XBRL format for MCA filing:

-Mapping errors: The mapping between an item on the financial statement with an appropriate taxonomy element is usually very evident.
-However, sometimes this can become difficult due to certain unique items on the companys statements or due to a judgement call.
+The mapping between an item on the financial statement with an appropriate taxonomy element is usually very evident.
+However, this can sometimes become difficult due to certain unique items on the company’s statements or a judgment call.

-Completeness errors: Sometimes, preparers do not consider the fact that a complete XBRL filing needs to be complete in terms of notes and additional disclosures also.
+Sometimes, preparers do not consider that a complete XBRL filing needs to be complete in terms of notes and additional disclosures.

-Calculation errors: These are usually the easiest to spot because they are calculation errors.
-Any good software for XBRL conversion will ensure that these errors do not happen.
+These are usually the easiest to spot because they are calculation errors.
+Any good software for XBRL conversion will ensure these errors do not happen.

-Rendering errors: These errors, such as the date format being non-standard, arise out of a lack of rigour and are very easily avoided when a good software or service vendor is used.
+These errors, such as the date format being non-standard, arise from a lack of rigor and are easily avoided when a good software or service vendor is used.

 The thread that connects all these types of errors is that they can be avoided with a combination of expertise and care.
-Good quality XBRL makes it attractive for investors to use and other regulators to start using it and that, in turn, will lead to cost savings in the long run.
+Good quality XBRL makes it attractive for investors to use and other regulators to start using it, which will lead to cost savings in the long run.
 Quality is worth investing in.

 DataTracks is a global leader in preparation of financial statements in XBRL and iXBRL formats for filing with regulators.
-DataTracks also provides software (SaaS) and Template solutions for those who would like to convert XBRL files themselves.
+DataTracks also provides software (SaaS) and Template solutions for those who want to convert XBRL files.
 DataTracks prepares more than 12,000 XBRL statements annually for filing with regulators such as SEC in the United States, HMRC in the United Kingdom, Revenue in Ireland and MCA in India.
 DataTracks provides world-class services with its team of certified accountants experienced in US GAAP, UK GAAP, India GAAP and IFRS.